-- 46% had done so with a former co-op employer.
+- 52% had received a job offer from a former co-op employer.

 Earning More After Graduation

-- One year after graduation: Drexel graduates earn 19.5% above the national average.2
+- One year after graduation: 19.3% above the national average.2

 Ten Years After Graduation

-- Drexel graduates earn $17,852 more at mid-career than graduates of comparable institutions, placing them in the top 13 percent of graduates from all four-year institutions, according to the Brookings value-added ranking.3
+- $17,852 more at mid-career than graduates of comparable institutions, placing them in the top 13% of graduates from all four-year institutions, according to the Brookings value-added ranking.3

 - Within Pennsylvania, Drexel University ranks 9th out of 121 predominantly bachelor's or above degree-granting institutions in terms of median earnings of students working and not enrolled 10 years after entry.4